SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/recurrence/index.md

 # Repeating follow-ups

-It may happen that you want to create a series of appointments to occur at regular intervals, for example, a weekly status meeting.
+It may happen that you want to create a series of follow-ups to occur at regular intervals, for example, a weekly status meeting.
 Instead of recording these meetings one at a time, you can use the repeating follow-ups function.

 ![Recurring follow-up dialog -screenshot][img1]

 At the upper right of the **Repeating follow-ups** dialog, the start date and time for the follow-up as well as the end time are displayed.
 You can change only the start date for the follow-up here.
-To change the time, first close the **Repeating follow-ups** dialog and then change the time in the **Appointment**, **Task**, or **Phone call** dialog.
+To change the time, first close the **Repeating follow-ups** dialog and then change the time in the **Follow-up** dialog.

 ## <a id="frequency" />Frequency